Research

 Publications, pre-prints, and technical reports

-Erin Carson, Kathryn Lund, Miroslav Rozložník, and Stephan Thomas: Block Gram-Schmidt algorithms and their stability properties, Linear Algebra and its Applications, Vol. 628, pp. 150-195, 2021.
-Pre-print available here.
-Associated software hosted on Github.
+Erin Carson, Kathryn Lund, Miroslav Rozložník, and Stephan Thomas.
+Block Gram-Schmidt algorithms and their stability properties.
+Linear Algebra and its Applications, Vol. 628, pp. 150-195, 2022.
+Pre-print.
+Software.

 Errata: Algorithms 5 & 7 have a typo in the last couple lines, where the dimension s is written.
 It should be p.
 The code is written correctly.

 Daniel Kressner, Kathryn Lund, Stefano Massei, and Davide Palitta.
 Compress-and-restart block Krylov subspace methods for Sylvester matrix equations.
 Numerical Linear Algebra with Applications.
 28(1), e2339, 2021.
-Associated software can be found on Gitlab.
-The arXiv version may be more legible for some readers.
+Pre-print.
+Software.

-Andreas Frommer, Kathryn Lund, and Daniel B. Szyld, Block Krylov subspace methods for functions of matrices II: Modified block FOM, SIAM Journal on Matrix Analysis and Applications, 41(2), pp. 804--837, 2020.
-The associated software can be found on Gitlab.
+Andreas Frommer, Kathryn Lund, and Daniel B. Szyld.
+Block Krylov subspace methods for functions of matrices II: Modified block FOM.
+SIAM Journal on Matrix Analysis and Applications, 41(2), pp. 804--837, 2020.
+Open Access.
+Software.

-Kathryn Lund, The tensor t-function: a definition for functions of third-order tensors, Numerical Linear Algebra with Applications, 27 (3), e2288, 2020.
-The published version is identical in terms of content to the latest arXiv version.
-The associated software can be found on Gitlab, as a test script of B(FOM)^2.
+Kathryn Lund.
+The tensor t-function: a definition for functions of third-order tensors.
+Numerical Linear Algebra with Applications, 27 (3), e2288, 2020.
+Pre-print.
+Software, as a test script of B(FOM)^2.

-Andreas Frommer, Kathryn Lund, and Daniel B. Szyld, Block Krylov subspace methods for functions of matrices, Electronic Transactions on Numerical Analysis, Vol. 47, pp. 100--126, 2017.
-The associated software can be found on Gitlab.
+Andreas Frommer, Kathryn Lund, and Daniel B. Szyld.
+Block Krylov subspace methods for functions of matrices.
+Electronic Transactions on Numerical Analysis, Vol. 47, pp. 100--126, 2017.
+Software.

-Andreas Frommer, Kathryn Lund, Marcel Schweitzer, and Daniel B. Szyld, The Radau-Lanczos method for matrix functions, SIAM Journal on Matrix Analysis and Applications, 38(3), pp. 710--732, 2017.
+Andreas Frommer, Kathryn Lund, Marcel Schweitzer, and Daniel B. Szyld.
+The Radau-Lanczos method for matrix functions.
+SIAM Journal on Matrix Analysis and Applications, 38(3), pp. 710--732, 2017.
+Open Access.

 For an overview of my thesis and related papers, check out the poster I presented at a recent conference at CIRM in Luminy, France.
 The format is modified from the "better poster" LaTeX template.
 Feel free to contact me for my TeX files.